We're not even through the first month, and Deutsche Bank is about to cross the $8 billion fine threshold for 2017.

 For example, typically, it made no difference to the counterparties the particular security to be bought or sold.
 All that mattered was that there was a matching trade available.
 In one instance, a counterparty representative, who was buying shares for one counterparty and selling the identical shares for a related counterparty, told a DBMoscow trader, "I have a billion rouble today...
 Will you be able to find a security for this size?"

-But hey, at least Deutsche had an unimpeachable excuse for why Russian clients trying to move rubles using trading behavior based on zero amount of sense weren't looked at more closely...
+But hey, at least Deutsche had an unimpeachable excuse for why no one looked more closely at why Russian clients were trying to move rubles using trading behavior based on zero amount of sense...

 Subsequently, in light of the contradictory information about Counterparty